 You are calling unannounced so the chances are good that you won’t be able to close a sale over the phone.
 Be respectful of the prospect’s time and make a firm appointment to discuss your services in more detail at the earliest date possible (preferably the next day).

-If a phone opening is not a particular area of expertise for you but you’d still like to talk to qualified prospects over the phone you might want to consider hiring an in house telemarketer.
-There are many various online freelance sites where you can find these services such as Odesk or Elance.
+If a phone opening is not a particular area of expertise for you but you’d still like to talk to qualified prospects over the phone you might want to consider hiring an in-house telemarketer.
+There are many various online freelance sites where you can find these services such as Upwork or Elance.